 These changes only apply when you first create your site, and the changes are only made to reduce the amount of generic content our users must delete when creating their sites.

-By default, we use the InnoDB database engine, largely for performance reasons but we can enable the InnoDB engine on some tables for sites that require it.
-Most WordPress users never think about MySQL database engines, and for good reason – WordPress works great with either engine in most cases.
+By default, we use the InnoDB database engine, largely for performance reasons.
+Most WordPress users never think about MySQL database engines, and for good reason — WordPress works great with either engine in most cases.

 Database engines are a technical detail to which we pay attention to optimize performance.
-For MySQL versions prior to 5.5, the default database engine was InnoDB.
-InnoDB was a time-proven way of accessing SQL data.
+For MySQL versions prior to 5.5, the default database engine was MyISAM.
+MyISAM was a time-proven way of accessing SQL data.
 As of MySQL version 5.5, InnoDB became the default engine.
 While both engines have their strengths and weaknesses, here are what we see as the important differences for WordPress users:

-- InnoDB does row-level locking for updates, while InnoDB locks the entire table;
+- InnoDB does row-level locking for updates, while MyISAM locks the entire table;

-- InnoDB supports transactions, foreign keys, and relationship constraints while InnoDB does not;
+- InnoDB supports transactions, foreign keys, and relationship constraints while MyISAM does not;

 - InnoDB has better crash recovery, especially for large databases;